 ULA's designers seem to be torn on the feature set they want to provide.
 Aside from the permanently attached external pockets and hip pockets, the rest of the feature set, including the side compression cords, are removable.
 Some folks will be happy with all these removable features.
 They make it more customizable pack than one like the HMG with a permanent set of simple features.

 This simple frame pack includes a removable internal foam back pad and a simple drawstring closure for the main bag.
 Unlike other models with a large central exterior pocket, the Ohm's is one of the smallest, and it's not stretchy.
 It also tapers in at the bottom where the huge pack fabric side pockets meet it.
 The hip belt pockets on this pack are huge, nearly twice the volume of others.
 Large enough, in fact, we found they could get in the way of our arms swing when filled to capacity.

-Four buckles tighten the oversized waist belt at the sides adjacent to the pockets; a system shared with the ZPacks Arc Blast 55.
-We prefer a more straightforward system like the ones found on the Gorilla or Exos.
+Four buckles tighten the oversized waist belt at the sides adjacent to the pockets, which we found slightly over-complicated.
 Rather than compression webbing, this pack uses 2mm cord that zig-zags up the sides of the contender.
 Two loops with cord locks up top and on bottom center below the main exterior pocket provide options for stowing poles or an ice axe.

 Durable side pockets and huge hip belt pockets are featured on this pack.
 We found the hip belt pockets large enough to be in the way if fully loaded.

 While we described the Ohm as one of the packs relatively easy to strip down to no frame and hip belt, you certainly wouldn't want to be adding and removing these components frequently.

 We found the Ohm "just OK" for fitting a BV500 bear canister inside.
 If you commonly need to carry a bearproof canister, we suggest one of the larger ULA models.